bigjosh/Bare-Metal-Blink-IR-Channel-Tester/README.md

 You can also set the scope display to "infinite" if you want to accumulate a bunch of reading to find the boundaries.

+## Concept

+To stay cheap, instead of a typical LED for transmit and photo-transistor to receive, blinks use IR LEDs for both transmitting and receiving.
+Transmitting on an LED is easy, just turn it on.
+Receiving on an LED is slightly trickier.
+We treat the diode inside the LED as a capacitor by reverse charging it.
+When photons hit the junction, they carry charge across the barrier and discharge it.
+When enough photons have hit, the voltage across the LED will drop below a digital 1 level and the micro-controller can sense this.

+## Channel quality

+Our bandwidth is fundamentally limited by the amount if time it takes to accumulate enough photons on the RX LED to change it from a `1` voltage to a `0` voltage.
+The lower this time, the faster we can theoretically send data.
+The brighter the TX LED (more photons created) and the clearer the path (more photons that make it from the TX to the RX), then the shorter time it will take to accumulate these photons.

+There are also a bounds on the maximum time we can wait to accumulate enough photons.
+Physically, there will always be a leakage current across a non-ideal diode that will bleed the charge away.
+In practice, in a dark room this time is on the order of seconds, so it is not really a factor in practice.

+But since we want blinks to work in places that are not pitch dark, we do have to worry about photons from the ambient light reaching the RX LED.
+This is a real factor since even indirect sunlight can be brighter than our TX LED.

+As long as the time it takes for the ambient light to trigger the RX LED is *longer* than the time it takes for the TX LED to trigger the RX LED, then we have a shot at being able to reasonably send data across the channel.

+## Operation

+### TX side

+The blink continuously sends pulses on the indicated side.
+Each pulse is 10us wide and they have ~100us between them.

+The blink turns debug pin `T` on when the IR LED is on.
+(Rising edge of `T` means IR LED just turned on)

+### RX side

+The blink charges up the indicated IR LED and waits for it to discharge.

+The blink turns on debug pin `T` while it is waiting.
+(Falling edge of `T` means IR LED just triggered)

+It also waits for about 120% of the LED on time to prevent triggering twice from the same incoming pulse.

 ## Conclusion

 That's all, you just measured the only two parameters that characterize the communication channel between any two blink faces!
 The longest TX trigger time and the shortest ambient trigger time across a population of blinks and across a range of lighting conditions and battery voltage levels will limit the maximum theoretical communications rate between blinks.